-New Hampshire Abolishes Death Penalty, As Lawmakers Override Governor's Veto
+New Hampshire Abolishes Death Penalty As Lawmakers Override Governor's Veto

 "I am grateful to the many survivors of murder victims who bravely shared their stories with the Legislature this session," Hennessey said, "many of whom told us that the death penalty only prolongs the pain and trauma of their loss."

-The last time New Hampshire executed a convicted murderer was in 1939.
-But the state does currently have an inmate on death row: Michael Addison, who was convicted of murder in the 2006 killing of Manchester police officer Michael Briggs.
+The last time New Hampshire executed a convicted murderer was in 1939, but the state does currently have an inmate on death row: Michael Addison, who was convicted of the 2006 killing of Manchester police officer Michael Briggs.

-The new law would not retroactively apply to Addison, although critics of the repeal effort have warned that they believe he won't be executed if the measure is enacted.
+The new law would not retroactively apply to Addison, though critics of the repeal effort have warned that they believe he won't be executed if the measure is enacted.

-In addition to social, philosophical and other concerns, backers of the push to repeal the death penalty say it has cost the state millions of dollars to pursue death sentences, particularly when the state must pay to provide defense for indigent defendants in lengthy trials and penalty hearings.

-As an example, lawmakers wrote in the new abolition bill that so far, New Hampshire has spent some $2.5 million to prosecute the Addison case.
+In addition to social and philosophical objections, backers of the push to repeal the death penalty say it has cost the state millions of dollars to pursue death sentences, particularly when the state must pay to provide defense for indigent defendants in lengthy trials and penalty hearings.
+Lawmakers noted in the text of the bill that New Hampshire had spent some $2.5 million to prosecute the Addison case.